 Celestica is a leading provider of electronics manufacturing services to OEMs worldwide and is the third-largest EMS provider in the world with 1998 revenue of \$3.2 billion.
 Celestica provides a wide variety of products and services to its customers, including the high-volume manufacture of complex PCAs and the full system assembly of final products.
 In addition, the Company is a leading edge provider of design, repair and engineering services, supply chain management and power products.
-Celestica operates 24 facilities located in the United States, Canada, Mexico, the United Kingdom, Ireland, Thailand, China and Hong Kong.
+Celestica operates 26 facilities located in the United States, Canada, Mexico, the United Kingdom, Ireland, The Czech Republic, Thailand, China and Hong Kong and operations announced for Malaysia and Brazil.